Quantum

 Here the wavefunction must stay normalizable as .
 That requirement picks out the equally spaced energy ladder

-The ground state already has the nonzero zero-point energy , and each excited state adds another node.
+The ground state already has the zero-point energy , and each excited state adds another of energy.

 For the hydrogen atom, the potential comes from the Coulomb attraction between the proton and electron.

 As a more complex system, we can expect the wavefunction to require more than one integer to describe the allowed states.
 The hydrogen atom states are labeled with three quantum numbers , , and .
-We do not need the full derivation here to see the main quantization pattern:
+The primary quantization pattern is determined by the principal quantum number :

 The radial part of the hydrogen wavefunction depends on both and , while the angular part is carried by spherical harmonics.
 In the explorer below, the hydrogen panel focuses on that radial component so you can compare its nodes and radial probability pattern with the box and oscillator states.